davatorium/rofi/index.md

 Rofi developed extra features, like a run-dialog, ssh-launcher and can act as a drop-in dmenu replacement, making it a very versatile tool.

 Using Rofi is a lot like dmenu, but extended for an improved work flow.
-You can:
+It main features are:

+* Full keyboard navigation.
-* Type to filter windows.
+* Type to filter
-* Tokenized filter.
-Type any word in any order to filter.
+    - Tokenized: Type any word in any order to filter.
-* Arrows or ctrl-hjkl to highlight selections.
-* Return to select.
+    - Case insensitive
-* Tab completion.
+* UTF-8 enabled.
+    - UTF-8 aware string collating.
+* Pango font rendering.
-* UTF-8 support.
+* RTL language support.

-For the run and ssh modi:
+* Window Switcher.
+    - I3 support.
+* Run dialog.
+* SSH launcher.
 * History based ordering last 25 choices are ordered on top based on use. (optional)
 * Levenshtein distance ordering of matches. (optional)
+* Drop in dmenu replacement.
+* Can be easily extended using scripts.

 The 4 Main functions of rofi are: